droonga/droonga.org/reference/commands/add/index.md

 ### `404` `UnknownTable`

-Means you've specified an table which is not existing in the specified dataset.
+Means you've specified a table which is not existing in the specified dataset.

 ### `404` `UnknownColumn`